sephiroth2029/concurrency-project/README.md

 Atomix allows to build clients programatically through a fluent API, such as in the previous code extract.
 It is important to note that:
 - Each client specifies a port that will be attached to the client process.
 It assigns a random port, since the design considers one client per attribute.
 - It specifies the nodes of the cluster to which the client will connect.
-After testing, the minimum number of nodes is two.
-A single node is unable to carry out the election phase and never completes.
+After testing, the minimum number of nodes to declare is two.
+A single node is unable to carry out the election phase and never completes its start.
 - The client builder requires a partition group.
 There can be multiple partition groups with different implementations.
 At the moment of writing the possible implementations are `RaftPartitionGroup` and `PrimaryBackupPartitionGroup`.
 The parameter passed to the builder determines which partition group will be used.
 - Finally, the client is started.
 This occurs asynchronously, and the `join()` method returns after the client is ready to interact with the cluster.